dart-lang/language/resources/type-system/inference.md

-Body inference is specified as a transformation from the syntactic artifacts that constitute method bodies and initializer expressions (expressions, statements, patterns, and collection elements) to coresponding artifacts in the compiled output (referred to as "compilation artifacts").
+Body inference is specified as a transformation from the syntactic artifacts that constitute method bodies and initializer expressions (expressions, statements, patterns, and collection elements) to corresponding artifacts in the compiled output (referred to as "compilation artifacts").
 The precise form of compilation artifacts is not dictated by the specification; instead they are specified in terms of their runtime behavior.